Bradalanrode/Data-Analysis/README.md

-# Data-Analysis
+# Data-Analysis and Data Science
-Welcome to my sharing of data analysis projects.
+Welcome to my sharing of data science projects.
 I am an aspiring data scientist with experience across healthcare, energy, maufacturing, military, and aviation - albeit in very different roles.
 During business school, data science was by far my favorite topic of study yet not many courses were actually offered.
 I am now devoting my time to building up my knowledge and skills in this area.